bussakornkrit/bussajournal/README.md

 # bussajournal
 a journal of Bussakorn Krittanusarn.
-I formatted this as my portfolio, please see https://bussakornkrit.github.io/bussajournal/
+I formatted this as my portfolio. https://bussakornkrit.github.io/bussajournal/